Portsmouth’s Solent Forts appear in television advert – rebranded as ‘Brexit bunker’ and starring Eric Cantona

 The forts, nicknamed Palmerston’s Follies, which stand off the Portsmouth coast in the Solent, are owned by Clarenco, a company run by millionaire entrepreneur Mike Clare.

-The advert for Paddy Power filmed on the fort features Eric Cantona, one of football’s greatest European imports, and encourages Britain to make an exit of their own – from Brexit.

-The Irish bookmakers say they have created a ‘Brexit bunker’, somewhere between the UK and France, to escape from the carnage.
+Spitbank Fort was hired by Irish bookmakers Paddy Power, which filmed an advert featuring former French footballer Eric Cantona.

-In the film unveiling the bunker, and the competition to stay there, Eric recreates Theresa May’s infamous dance moves, mocks Boris Johnson and Jacob Rees-Mogg, and references David Cameron’s alleged passion for pigs.
+In the advert, which also features a competition to stay there, Eric recreates prime minister Theresa May’s infamous dance moves, mocks Boris Johnson and Jacob Rees-Mogg, and references May’s predecessor David Cameron’s alleged passion for pigs.

 A spokesman for Paddy Power said: ‘Who better to help solve Brexit than Europe’s finest export, Eric Cantona?